 As a school with a rich and diverse community we have a commitment to developing multilingual skills and this comes through in our Arts programme.
 For example performances and showcases are also conducted in another language such as Japanese or German.

 MYP and DP classroom learning is complemented by a variety of co-curriculur activities including choir, jazz and rock ensembles, theatrical productions and art clubs, such as, making art from discarded materials in Recycling Club to learning how to present your art and design work in the Portfolio Club.

 The ISH Diploma Program for the Arts offers a university-preparatory level course in one of our three subject areas: Drama, Music and Visual Arts.
 In the two-year course students learn to use their critical and creative thinking to become better practitioners in their chosen subject.
 Our coursework combines theory and skills with personal expression to prepare students for further education in, or appreciation of, the Arts as an integral part of our lives and culture.

 Pearson BTEC International Level 3 Diploma in Business

 Pearson BTEC International Level 3 Diploma in Business is the size of two International A Levels.
 The course is designed to be the substantive part of a 16–19 study programme for learners who want a strong core of business sector study.
 Other vocational or academic qualifications or non-qualification elements can complement it to support progression to specific job roles or to higher education business courses.

 The course requires the completion of 10 units.
 Five (5) are mandatory which include three (3) internal units and two (2) set assignments by Pearson (PSA).
 Learners must complete a further five (5) Optional units.

-The programme core places the Diploma Programme courses and the career-related study into context and draws all aspects of the framework together.
+The IBCP Core places the three Diploma Programme subjects and the Career-related components into context and draws all aspects of the framework together.